jltk/startpages/README.md

 # Startpages

 My browser startpages.
-CSS and JS/jQuery is included in one HTML file.
+CSS and JS/jQuery are all included in one HTML file each.

 ### Startpage Boxes